Hi, what do you want to do?

 Character...
 My Foundation

-Students participate in a activity examining the concept of character and how it is the foundation of lasting human relationships.
-They examine character traits that are considered positive and then define the differences between...
+Middle schoolers participate in a instructional activity examining the concept of character and how it is the foundation of lasting human relationships.
+They examine character traits that are considered positive and then define the...

 Curated OER